 We became a Crichton Institute partner in March 2013.
 A major new collaborative venture for the south-west of Scotland, it brings together the Crichton Campus academic institutions and wider partners in the business, local government, health and voluntary sectors.

-Roger Davis, Head of Social Work Scotland at The OU, is pictured right, speaking at a Mental Health and Social Support Seminar which he chaired on campus in April 2016.
+Roger Davis, Head of Social Work Scotland at The OU, is pictured, speaking at a Mental Health and Social Support Seminar which he chaired on campus in April 2016.

-The Open University runs a collaborative scheme with the University of Dundee where OU students can study courses on Scottish history with Dundee via distance learning, and count the credit they gain towards their OU qualification.
+The Open University runs a collaborative scheme with the University of Dundee where OU students can study a history course with Dundee via distance learning, Medieval and Early Modern Scotland: 1100-1707, and count the credit they gain towards their OU qualification.
+From October 2019 we will additionally be offering Modern Scottish History 1707-1997 via this study path.

 The Institute for Social Marketing is a world renowned collaborative academic research centre with the University of Stirling, which brings over 30 years’ experience to the study and dissemination of social marketing theory and practice.
 Current and recent projects areas include alcohol, sustainable transport and low carbon vehicles, sustainable clothing, Smart Grids and community energy projects.